denmark0128/smart-academic-repository/PROJECT_NOTES.md

   - References it cites (Matched Citations)
   - Other papers that cite it (Cited By)

+## Metadata Extraction
+- Metadata extraction from title pages using heuristic and spacy EntityRuler

 ## 7. Paper Model Author Refactor (August 3)
 - Changed `authors` field in the `Paper` model to a many-to-many relationship with a new `Author` model.
 - Added Select2 tagging widget in the admin and form for easier author selection and creation.